Property Tax Daze

 If a property owner intends to appeal his property taxes, he must protest his taxes by filing a Petition to the Board of Review in person.
 If the property owner fails to protest his assessment at this meeting, he will be barred from further appealing his assessment.
 After the Board of Review hearing, if the property owner still disagrees with the assessment, he may then file an appeal to the Michigan Tax Tribunal who will consider his case.
 The deadline to file such an appeal varies based on property owner type.

-A final note of caution, if you have recently bought a home, it is especially important to be mindful of your first tax assessment on the property.
+A final note of caution – if you have recently bought a home, it is especially important to be mindful of your first tax assessment on the property.
 Even if you buy the house for less than the previous “True Cash Value” of the home, the assessor may not necessarily lower your new True Cash Value to the price you actually paid.
 In this scenario, assuming the purchase price of the home was supported by an appraisal, an appeal of your assessment is important to ensure you establish a low initial Taxable Value.
-As explained thoroughly above, once a Taxable Value is set, it can only increase each year by the rate of inflation or 5%, whichever is less, regardless of any increase in the True Cash Value of the home.
+As explained thoroughly above, once a Taxable Value is set, it can only increase each year by the rate of inflation or 5%, whichever is lower, regardless of any increase in the True Cash Value of the home.